 Not every ergonomic mouse actually looks like a mouse.
 The Evoluent VerticalMouse comes from a line of thinking that the horizontal wrist position is the antithesis of a neutral forearm and wrist position, so it rectifies that by giving you a “VerticalMouse” instead — a little like a more extreme version of our favorite Logitech mouse.

 Designed to be held with four fingers on one side and the thumb on the other, the VerticalMouse is effectively a traditional mouse mounted on its side.
 But along with the scroll wheel, left and right-click mouse buttons, there’s an additional center button — or far-right, depending on your perspective.

 There is a significant learning curve with the VerticalMouse as it is very unlike most mice you will find elsewhere, but once we got used to it, we found it very comfortable and supportive.
 But it’s no good for gaming and with a price tag for the wired version as high as $90, it’s quite pricey for a niche-use mouse.
-Its DPI of 3,000 is adequate, however, and if you’re at all concerned about giving it a try, Evoluent offers a 30-day trial period for new users.
+Its DPI of 3,000 is adequate, however, and if you’d like to give it a try, Evoluent offers a 30-day trial period for new users.

 Taking a much more minimalist approach to ergonomic mouse design, Microsoft’s Sculpt mouse is a rounded blob that’s designed to offer solid palm support without any extraneous features.
 It has a thumb rest to cushion your thumb into the side of the mouse, but it’s bulbous design, as we called it, is intended to teach you to lift your wrist off of your mat or desk when using it — encouraging the use of forearm muscles, rather than wrist tendons, to support your hand.